-Lubbock ISD has been honored for the second year in a row with the Best Communities for Music Education designation from The NAMM Foundation for its outstanding commitment to music education.
-Lubbock ISD is one of 4% of districts across the nation receiving the prestigious award in 2018!
+Lubbock ISD has been honored for the third year in a row with the Best Communities for Music Education designation from The NAMM Foundation for its outstanding commitment to music education.

 The Best Communities Music Education designation is awarded to districts that demonstrate outstanding achievement in efforts to provide music access and education to all students.
 To qualify for the Best Communities designation, Lubbock ISD answered detailed questions about funding, graduation requirements, music class participation, instruction time, facilities, support for the music program, and community music-making programs.

 THE TEXAS ART EDUCATION ASSOCIATION (TAEA) HAS NAMED LUBBOCK ISD A DISTRICT OF DISTINCTION!